Small Time Behavior and Summability for the Schr\"odinger Equation: Linear Operator Estimates: Positive Results.

-By Stone's theorem on a Hilbert space, a time-evolution operator for non-relativistic quantum mechanics is in one-to-one correspondence with a self-adjoint operator.
-However, we remark that self-adjointness of $H$ generally fails on $H^s(\mathbb{R})$ for $s>0$, and therefore, $e^{-itH}$ defines a family of unitary operators on $H^s(\mathbb{R})$ only if $s=0$.
+\end{theorem} \begin{remark} By virtue of $V$ being time-independent, the conclusion holds in the limit when $t\rightarrow t_0$ for any $t_0 \in I\subseteq\mathbb{R}$, i.e., $e^{-itH}u_0\xrightarrow[t\rightarrow t_0]{}e^{-it_0 H}u_0$ a.e. \end{remark} By Stone's theorem on a Hilbert space, a time-evolution operator for non-relativistic quantum mechanics is in one-to-one correspondence with a self-adjoint operator.
+However, the self-adjointness of $H$ generally fails on $H^s(\mathbb{R})$ for $s>0$, and therefore, $e^{-itH}$ defines a family of unitary operators on $H^s(\mathbb{R})$ only if $s=0$.
 In fact, it is not clear whether we have persistence of regularity for $e^{-itH}$ on $H^s(\mathbb{R})$ for $s>0$, and so this shall be proved.
-Note that if the conclusion of proposition $2.1$ holds for $s$, then it holds for all $s^\prime\geq s$.
 Some of these results are likely to be known; however the lemmas below contain some estimates that will be of use later.
-We remind the reader of the following definitions (see \cite{tao2006nonlinear}).\\
+We begin with definitions (see \cite{tao2006nonlinear}).

-\textbf{Definition 2.1.} For $\delta>0$, $u\in C^0_tH^s_x([-\delta,\delta],\mathbb{R})$ is a \textit{strong solution} of
+\begin{definition} For $\delta>0$, $u\in C^0_tH^s_x([-\delta,\delta],\mathbb{R})$ is a \textit{strong solution} of

 if $u$ satisfies the following Duhamel integral formula for all $t\in [-\delta,\delta]$: